micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 3.md

 Now the Lord is the Spirit; and where the Spirit of the Lord _is_, there _is_ liberty.

 ###### 18
-But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as [^b]by the Spirit of the Lord.
+But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.